As education and public awareness about OCD have grown, so has the use of the term “OCD” as a description of some kinds of behaviors that are not OCD.

 OCD does not include having a desire to collect items or being drawn to a particular area of interest such as stamps, coins, antiques, books by a favorite author or even science fiction fantasy or cartoon memorabilia.
 Collectors derive pleasure from the hunt for items they’re interested in, and enjoy talking about their collections or showing them to others.

 Similarly, sports enthusiasts may talk about their favorite sport or recite a litany of sports statistics.
 Normal, age-appropriate interests in a subject do not indicate the presence of OCD.

-Children or teens who have a “crush” on another person (especially a celebrity) do not have the crush because of OCD – even if they seem to be “obsessed” with wanting to read every magazine article about their “idol,” collecting fan memorabilia, participating in Twitter and online blogs, and wanting to buy every CD, MP3, DVD or video download of their favorite personality.
+Children or teens who have a “crush” on another person (especially a celebrity) do not have the crush because of OCD – even if they seem to be “obsessed” with wanting to read every magazine article about their “idol,” collecting fan memorabilia, participating in Twitter and online blogs and wanting to buy every CD, MP3, DVD or video download of their favorite personality.

 It’s important to understand that popular magazines sometimes lead to misconceptions about OCD.
 Criminal and violent behavior may be labeled "obsessive" and/or "compulsive."
 Articles presenting information on stalkers may refer to these individuals as "obsessed."
-Such portrayals can lead to inaccurate and sometimes disturbing descriptions of what people with OCD are like.
+Such portrayals can lead to inaccurate and sometimes disturbing conceptions of what people with OCD are like.

 In addition, OCD is not characterized by compulsive lying, shopping, gambling or other behaviors that reflect difficulties with impulse control.
 People with these problems may suffer from treatable mental illnesses, but they do not have OCD.

-Finally, it’s important to distinguish OCD from the unusual patterns of interest exhibited by people with autism spectrum disorder, who have an all-encompassing preoccupation with a narrow, restricted interest that is either abnormal in intensity or focus.
+Finally, it’s important to distinguish OCD from the unusual patterns of interest exhibited by individuals with autism spectrum disorder, who have an all-encompassing preoccupation with a narrow, restricted interest that is either abnormal in intensity or focus.